 In his General Counsel role, André has managed the full gamut of legal challenges faced by technology companies with facilities throughout the world, especially in Europe and Asia.
 Examples of typical G.C. legal challenges include labor disputes, transfer pricing, tax abatement, corporate board matters, startup financing, mergers and acquisitions, marketing communications, Foreign Corrupt Practices Act, patent troll extortion, patent and trademark portfolio management, RIFs, trade secret compliance programs, crisis management and public relations, software copyright registration, open source software, executive compensation, ethics compliance, corporate privacy policies, employee benefits, annual audit letters, domestic antitrust and EU competition analysis, real estate leases, insurance litigation, starting up, expanding, and winding down foreign facilities, and E.U. privacy compliance, including GDPR.

-Examples of atypical challenges André has managed in his General Counsel role include bankruptcy claims sales, export controls (EAR and ITAR) and embargoes (OFAC), litigation before the Supreme Court of a foreign nation, complex foreign intragroup services agreements, import duty suspension lobbying, foreign corporate malfeasance investigations, disputes over patent standards adopted by an industry trade group, foreign labor union contract negotiations, foreign multiparty joint ventures, and the Trusted Foundry Program sponsored by the Defense Microelectronics Activity (DMEA) within the Department of Defense.
+Examples of atypical challenges André has managed in his General Counsel role include bankruptcy claims sales, export controls (EAR and ITAR) and embargoes (OFAC), litigation before the Supreme Court of a foreign nation, complex foreign intragroup services agreements, import duty suspension lobbying, foreign corporate malfeasance investigations, disputes over patent standards adopted by an industry trade group, foreign labor union contract negotiations, foreign multiparty joint ventures, Committee on Foreign Investment in the United States (CFIUS) clearance, including a National Security Agreement, and the Trusted Foundry Program sponsored by the Defense Microelectronics Activity (DMEA) within the Department of Defense.

 Finally, in his General Counsel role, André has also been able to successfully bring to bear his business focus in resolving through mediation, and sometimes even before mediation, complex litigation and investigations involving a wide range of issues, such as tax, commercial breach of contract, labor disputes, false advertising, and Gramm-Leach-Bliley (privacy) violations.
 André has assisted his clients in contentious matters before a wide array of adversaries, including the U.S. Senate Permanent Subcommittee on Investigations, the IRS, state regulatory agencies, Fortune 500 companies, class-action plaintiff attorneys, State Attorneys General, and the Federal Trade Commission.